GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
  <summary>Manage application role assignments using TechBiz portal</summary>

-From 4 January 2023, if agencies can subscribe to an SGTS service (known as Tenant in TechPass portal) via the TechBiz portal, then agencies need to use the [TechBiz portal](https://portal.stg.techbiz.suite.gov.sg/) to manage their application role assignments.
+From 4 January 2023, if agencies can subscribe to an SGTS service (known as Tenant in TechPass Portal) via the TechBiz portal, then agencies need to use the [TechBiz portal](https://portal.stg.techbiz.suite.gov.sg/) to manage their application role assignments.

-Currently, the tenants manage the application role assignments via the TechPass portal or Automation API.
+Currently, the tenants manage the application role assignments via the TechPass Portal or Automation API.

 </details>

 ## Staging release 07 December 2022

-> :memo: Due to some changes we made for this release, you may experience an infinite sign-in loop when you access the TechPass portal on the staging environment.
+> :memo: Due to some changes we made for this release, you may experience an infinite sign-in loop when you access the TechPass Portal on the staging environment.
 To fix this, please clear your cache.

 Frontend version: 1.0.0-20221213.0649   | Backend version: 1.38.3-221213.0713